nathan-osman/flackbot-qt/README.md

 ## FlackBot Qt Host

-This application provides a Qt application that acts as a host for the FlackBot JavaScript code.
+This project provides a Qt application that acts as a host for the FlackBot JavaScript code.

 ### Building the Application